gabrielsoltz/metahub/README.md

 Your findings are combined under the ARN of the resource affected, ending in only one result or one non-compliant resource.

 You can now work in MetaHub with all these four findings together as if they were only one.
-For example you can update these four Workflow Status findings using only one command, See [Updating Workflow Status](#updating-workflow-status)
+For example, you can update these four Workflow Status findings using only one command, See [Updating Workflow Status](#updating-workflow-status)

 # MetaChecks